Recover From Betrayal

 Sometimes, a client reaches out because they sense something isn’t right.
 They might say, “I think my partner may be cheating, but I’m not sure,” or “There’s a distance between us that I can’t explain.”
 These suspicions can bring intense frustration and a desire to find the truth.

 In situations like this, I approach things carefully.
 By the second or third session, I often ask the partner directly if there’s been an affair.
 This can be a challenging conversation, but it’s essential to address if suspicions are clouding the relationship.
-Often, a partner may initially deny anything physical but later admit to an “emotional affair.”

-I emphasize that emotional affairs can be just as painful as physical ones.
-When intimacy and connection are shared outside the relationship, it creates a deep wound.
 I encourage complete honesty, as transparency is crucial for rebuilding trust.
 Over time, it’s not uncommon for additional evidence to surface, like texts or messages, confirming suspicions.
-This double betrayal, of both the affair and the initial denial, can be devastating, and I’m here to support you through it.

 Cluster img